syncfusion-content/javascript-docs/js/Chart/Trendlines.md

 These can be enabled by setting the value for the **Forward Forecasting** and **Backward Forecasting** properties.
 The value set for **Forward Forecasting** is used to determine the distance of moving towards the future and the value set for **Backward Forecasting** is used to determine the distance of moving backwards.

-The following code snippet illustrates how to enable **Forward Forecasting** in Trendlines.
+The following code example illustrates how to enable **Forward Forecasting** in Trendlines.

 {% highlight js %}